-Non-Compete Agreements in New York
+5 Ways to Beat a Non-Compete Agreement in New York

 Ottinger Employment Lawyers Can Help withNon-Compete Agreements

 New York non-compete agreements are widely abused and overused.
 Most of them are not enforceable because New York disfavors them.
 New York courts will only enforce them in only very rare limited situations.

 As explained more below, we are able to defeat most non-compete agreements by using the Legitimate Business Interests Test.
 A court will only enforce a non-compete agreement if the company can satisfy this test and most companies cannot do so.